Accessibility of the USPTO facilities, website, and files

 Location accessibility and accommodations

-Looking for information about reasonable accommodations or accessibility at the USPTO's buildings in Alexandria, Virginia, or one of our USPTO locations?
+Looking for information about reasonable accommodations or accessibility at USPTO headquarters in Alexandria, Virginia, or one of our USPTO locations?
 Please see our Accessibility and accommodations page.

 Reasonable accommodation and personal assistance services